melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 As it happens with software, *it depends*:

-* If you do a lot of data science / machine learning type of projects and not that much other Python development, Anaconda can be a good start.
+* If you do a lot of data science, machine learning type of projects and not that much other Python development, Anaconda can be a good start.
 It has most of the things out of the box and doesn't require learning a new command-line tool (while still offering one).
-* If you have Python projects with different requirements for Python and packages, go for Conda or pyenv.
+* If you have Python projects with different requirements for Python and packages, consider using Conda or pyenv.
 * Finally, if you don't program Python, I'm surprised you've made it this far!

 It is easier to say which tools not to use together:

 * If you decided to use Conda, using virtualenv is unnecessary and will only introduce confusion.
-Conda manages virual environments for you already.
+Conda manages virtual environments for you already.
-* Even though pyenv supports Miniconda and Anaconda and pyenv-virtualenv can handle Conda environments, the benefits of such symbios may not outweight the additional complexity of indirection.
+* Even though pyenv supports Miniconda and Anaconda and pyenv-virtualenv can handle Conda environments, the benefits may not outweigh the additional complexity.
 I would recommend having only one tool.

 ## What is the system Python good for

 Gosh, I really don't know... on macOS High Sierra in 2017 it's still Python 2.7, same applies to large Linux distributives like CentOS or Debian.
 I'd recommend leaving it alone and using a sane Python version with Conda or pyenv for development.

+Some exceptions are Amazon Linux 2017.09.1 having Python 3.6 and AWS Deep Learning AMIs which does a decent job keeping Python and packages up-to-date.

 ## Environment management tools for other languages